Child Custody Modification

 Exceptions to Change in Circumstances

 Given that Res Judicata is the governing principle behind the significant change in circumstances rule, then we can logically deduce certain exceptions to the significant change in circumstances.
-So, in California, the in the type of cases stated below proof of significant change in circumstances may not be required for child custody modification.
+So, in California, the type of cases stated below proof of significant change in circumstances may not be required for child custody modification.